Audio Visual Media Production with Events Livestreaming HND

 - Video editing and compositing graphics

 This programme, based at our Sighthill campus, is designed for those who want to learn by doing, with a focus on practical activities where you will film and transmit live events and projects based on real-world industry practice.
-In particular, this course is focused on teaching the necessary technical skills to boost your employability.
+In particular, this course is focused on teaching the necessary technical skills to boost your employability, such as achieving a career in Television (TV).

-Whether you want to work in live television, livestreaming, sports media, live music coverage, or other aspects of digital media, this course will equip you with the technical expertise, creative skills, and problem-solving abilities to succeed in high-pressure broadcast and streaming environments.
+Whether you want to work in live television (TV), livestreaming, sports media, live music coverage, film/filmmaking, or other aspects of digital media, this course will equip you with the technical expertise, creative skills, and problem-solving abilities to succeed in high-pressure broadcast and streaming environments.

 You'll work with professional-grade equipment, produce live content, and gain direct experience in a fast-paced, exciting world of live events.